scipy-conference/scipy_proceedings/papers/gpustats/gpustats.rst

 -------------------------------------------------------

-The **gpustats** Python library leverages the compilation-on-the-fly capabilities of PyCUDA and metaprogramming techniques to simply the process of writing new GPU kernels for computing probability density functions, samplers, and other related statistical computing functionality.
+The **gpustats** Python library leverages the compilation-on-the-fly capabilities of PyCUDA and metaprogramming techniques to simplify the process of writing new GPU kernels for computing probability density functions, samplers, and other related statistical computing functionality.
 As described above in the normal distribution case, one would hope that writing a new density function